leehambley/triumph-indicator-stalk-front-trident-trophy-daytona-speed-triple/README.md

 I 3d printed this in PPA-CF, a material which claims to be stronger than metal when properly printed, and annealed.

 Manufacturer guidelines vary, but essentially heat-soak the chamber for 30 mins to get as high ambient chamber temp as possible, then print per manufacturers guidelines, then anneal (i.e on heatbed under a box at 100C) for 6-10 hours.

+## Why is the FreeCAD file enormous?

+The FreeCAD file contains a mesh of a 3d scan so you can toggle that on to check the dimensional accuracy, but it's real close.